heethar/Conky-Configs/README.md

 # Conky-Configs
 **Just some configurations for Conky**

 Of course, you need to install conky to run these things.
+If you're on Arch Linux, you can pass `sudo pacman -S conky`
 Even if you are not running Arch Linux, this is still a very helpful guide on how to configure Conky on various display configurations.

 https://wiki.archlinux.org/title/Conky